tnebooks/11th-botany/content.en/living-world/bacteria/_index.md

 - “Pruteen” is a single cell protein derived from _Methylophilus_ _methylotrophus_.
 - Agrobacterium tumefaciens\_ cause crown gall disease in plants but its inherent tumour inducing principle helps to carry the desired gene into the plant through Genetic engineering.
 - Thermus aquaticus\_ is a thermophilic gram negative bacteria which produces Taq Polymerase a key enzyme for Polymerase Chain Reaction (PCR).
-- Methanobacterium* is employed in biogas production. \_Halobacterium*, an extremophilic bacterium grows in high salinity.
+- Methanobacterium  is employed in biogas production.
+Halobacterium, an extremophilic bacterium grows in high salinity.
 It is exploited for the production β carotene.

 **Cyanobacteria** are popularly called as 'Blue green algae' or 'Cyanophyceae'.
 They are photosynthetic, prokaryotic organisms.
 According to evolutionary record Cyanobacteria are primitive forms and are found in different habitats.
 Most of them are fresh water and few are marine (_Trichodesmium_ and _Dermacarpa_) _Trichodesmium erythraeum_ a cyanobacterium imparts red colour to Red sea.
 Species of _Nostoc_, _Anabaena_ lead an endophytic life in the coralloid root of _Cycas_, leaves of aquatic fern _Azolla_ by establishing a symbiotic association and fix atmospheric nitrogen.
 Members like _Gloeocapsa,_ _Nostoc_, _Scytonema_ are found as phycobionts in lichen thalli.